bitovi/jira-timeline-report/public/timeline-use.md

 	- _dev_ status - Works just like an initiative's _dev_ status, except it does not look at the release's status.
 	- _qa_ status - Works just like an initiative's _qa_ status, except it does not look at the release's status.
 	- _uat_ status - Works just like an initiative's _uat_ status, except it does not look at the release's status.
-	- releases's status
-		- Matches the status of the latest, "long-pole" initiative
+	- releases's status - Matches the status of the latest, "long-pole" initiative, unless it's "NotStarted"; else shows "OnTrack" or "Unknown"

+## Debugging

+At the end of this page, there is a detailed breakdown.